 I just wanted to address that because we’re going to talk about due diligence.
 The wonderful thing about real estate is that you have so many protective factors there that even if a person does change, you can protect yourself in advance.
 I just don’t want anybody going in blindly saying, “This is a good person.
 Wayne said they’re great so I’m just going to trust them blindly.”
 I just want to make that clear.

 Ben: Sometimes people become victims of their own success.
 Things are going gangbusters, they’re buying and renting the property and they have happy people and they’re happy, then they get bigger and they get bigger, and they don’t know how to hire and so they don’t.
 They think they can handle it and they can’t, and services go down, and everyone’s in denial a little bit.

 So with Tim, he’ll spot those things in advance by asking how they’re developing the system, asking set questions and then Tim can go back through his recorder and just keep an aggregate score.

-How that translates is when Aristotle or other investment counselor and myself are talking to people, we might tend to steer people a little bit away, from affiliates that are suffering in one area or another or maybe not quite up to par.
+How that translates is when Aristotle or other investment counselor and myself are talking to people, we might tend to steer people a little bit away, from property teams that are suffering in one area or another or maybe not quite up to par.
 We’ll ratchet back on those markets that maybe have a couple of Achille’s heals that we’ve developed proactively or recognized proactively.

 Kathy: Yes.
 The best part of that is that Tim is going to these systems and work with all of our teams to help create best practices, and look at it more as, “Yes, we’re overseeing that.
 That’s the goal.
 We want to be making sure they’re doing their job.”
 Instead of treating it more like a bully kind of way, it’s more like, “We wanted you to succeed.
 Here’s what Lizzy is doing that is working time, after time, after time, how can we take those systems and bring them to everybody else?”